-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements as of and for the year ended September 30, 2019, we considered the Fund's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Fund's internal control.
+In planning and performing our audit of the financial statements as of and for the year ended September 30, 2021, we considered the Fund's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Fund's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Fund's internal control.
 We did not test all internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982.